zenobio93/seat-docs/docs/styling.md

 #      - /opt/seat-docker/custom/custom-layout.css:/var/www/seat/public/custom-layout.css
 ```

-Once you have placed the files you will need to run `docker-compose up -d` for it to take affect.<br>
+Once you have placed the files you will need to run `docker-compose up -d` for it to take effect.

-An example of a customized login page using `custom-layout-mini.css` would be: <br>
+An example of a customized login page using `custom-layout-mini.css` would be:

+!!! note

-Note: Valid `corporations` or `alliances` ids in the URL can be used for login.logo::before section.
+    Valid `corporations` or `alliances` ids in the URL can be used for `login.logo::before` section.

 ```CSS
 /**